 - Take bug spray!

-As mentioned in my 15 Crazy Differences Living in Iowa/USA post, there are plenty of bugs here too, make sure to wear bug spray!
+There are plenty of bugs, so make sure to wear bug spray!
 The trails are very ‘wild’ so there are lots of bugs around!

 - Wear old clothes!